Asian Home Decor Ideas for Tranquil Interiors

 - Natural views: Frame outdoor greenery

-- Water features: Small fountains for tranquility
+- Water features: Small fountains for tranquillity

 - Natural light: Sheer curtains, minimal window treatments